St. Anne's Column

-Towering above these four statues is the column with its statue of Mary as the Woman of the Apocalypse, raising 42 meters (137 feet) from the street.
+Towering above these four statues is the column with its statue of the Virgin as the Woman of the Apocalypse, rising 13 meters (42 feet) from the street.

 The column was consecrated on 26 July 1706 by Prince-Bishop Kaspar Ignaz, Count of Künigl.
 It has been restored several times over the centuries.
 In 1958, mainly for conservation reasons, the figure of Mary was replaced by a replica and the original was loaned to the Abbey of St. Georgenberg-Fiecht, where it has been placed in a side chapel of the abbey church of Fiecht (near Schwaz) above Saint Mary's altar.

 On 10 October 2009 the figures of saints on the base of the monument were also substituted; the originals are now on the first floor of the Altes Landhaus in Innsbruck.